robamu/rust-training/training-slides/src/ownership.md

 * Rust supports *Method Calls*
 * The first argument of the method is either `self`, `&self` or `&mut self`
 * They are converted to function calls by the compiler
+* The `self` variant consumes the instance, while `&self` and `&mut self` borrow the instance shared or mutably respectively

 ```rust []
 fn main() {